braboobssiere/article-reader/README.md

 | `CLOUDFLARE_KV_TTL` | How long (in seconds) to keep an article in the cache.
 Default is `86400` (1 day). | Plain text | Only if you enabled KV |

 > **Tip:** If you just want to try the app, leave all of these blank.
 It will still work — articles just won't be cached between restarts.

 ---

-## Optional: Speed up repeat visits with caching

-Without caching, every time someone opens an article, the app re-fetches it from the original site.
-That's fine for personal use.

-If you want faster repeat loads (or you're sharing the reader with others), you can turn on Cloudflare KV caching.
-Articles will be stored and reused for as long as you configure — the default is 24 hours.

-**How to set it up:**

-1. Go to [dash.cloudflare.com](https://dash.cloudflare.com) → **Workers & Pages → KV**.
-2. Create a new namespace — call it anything, e.g. `article-cache`.
-Copy the **Namespace ID**.
-3. Go to **My Profile → API Tokens** → create a token with **Workers KV Storage → Write** permission.
-Copy the token.
-4. Copy your **Account ID** from the Workers & Pages overview page.
-5. Add all three values to your environment variables and set `CLOUDFLARE_KV_ENABLED=true`.
-6. (Optional) Set `CLOUDFLARE_KV_TTL` to control how long articles are cached, in seconds.
-Leave it out to use the default of 86400 (1 day).

----